lupindeterd/testpoint-dcp/README.md

 ## Repo structure

-**src-py**

-Current implementation behind the dcp.testpoint.io.
-Not published yet, but will be soon.

 **client-bash**

 The collection of bash cripts with curl to query remote DCP installation with auth.
 May be used as a simple test suite or just to understand how it works and play with the API endpoints.